 There seem to be sound arguments for both sides.
 So who’s right and who’s wrong?

-Your emotions are out of whack from the recent pregnancy, you’re on little sleep and you are now supposed to care for this tiny, helpless infant.
+Your emotions are out of whack from the recent pregnancy, you’re on little sleep, and you are now supposed to care for this tiny, helpless infant.
 At this point, there is nothing someone can tell you that will be as devastating as calling you a bad mother.

-You look to those moms around you for advice and don’t want to be looked down for not following their suggestions.
+You look to those moms around you for advice and don’t want to be looked down on for not following their suggestions.
 And let’s not kid ourselves; those other mothers can be pretty intimidating when showering you with advice.
-By the end of it you’re amazed you can even figure out how to put your baby’s diaper on right without their help.
+By the end of it, you’re amazed you can even figure out how to put your baby’s diaper on right without their help.

 Ashley, a 26 year old from Frankfort, KY believes that it’s important to pick up your baby when he cries.
-“Lots of parents believe that constantly responding to your child's cries immediately can lead to co dependency issues that can cause negative effects later in life.
+“Lots of parents believe that constantly responding to your child's cries immediately can lead to codependency issues that can cause negative effects later in life.
 In my opinion, for the first year you can't spoil a baby.
 Babies need closeness and warmth, love and nurturing.
-They need to know that they are loved and they need to build trust in you.
+They need to know that they are loved, and they need to build trust in you.
 Babies cry to communicate their needs, even if all they need is your love and attention.
 Ignoring a baby's cry can cause them to think that their needs aren't important and can lead to feelings of hopelessness.”

-Granted, that could try the patience of anyone and your instinct may be to just let him cry out but maybe if you think of his cries as communication, you might learn a different way of looking at things.
+Granted, that could try the patience of anyone, and your instinct may be to just let him cry it out.
+However, if you think of his cries as communication, you might learn a different way of looking at things.
 As an infant, your baby’s cries are his only method to get his needs across.
 Before picking him up, check to see if he needs something besides simply being held.
 He might need to be fed or changed or might just need to get used to some kind of different stimuli because for nine months, he’s been connected to you.
 When he’s born, he’ll see you as the one thing he knows and recognizes in this new world.
 You can introduce other stimuli into his world by way of music and baby toys.
 You want to stimulate independent thinking as soon as possible.

-She’s now 16 months and I think a child that age should be really involved in toddling around, playing with toys, learning, etc and be focused on the world around her.
-In her own house if her mom rounds a corner or goes down the hall, she will stop playing and start crying and toddle run/walk as fast as she can to get her.
+"She’s now 16 months and I think a child that age should be really involved in toddling around, playing with toys, learning, etc and be focused on the world around her.
+In her own house, if her mom rounds a corner or goes down the hall, she will stop playing and start crying and toddle run/walk as fast as she can to get her.
 The only thing that will calm her is usually to be picked up by mom and if it’s real bad, she might even need a nursing session to calm her down.
-My daughter is now 3 years old and she never cried and screamed if I went down the hall or in the bathroom at any age.
-I feel I did something right because she knows I love her and is safe, happy, secure in that knowledge and she can take on the world whether I am there or not.”
+My daughter is now 3 years old, and she never cried and screamed if I went down the hall or in the bathroom at any age.
+I feel I did something right because she knows I love her.
+She is safe, happy, secure in that knowledge, and she can take on the world whether I am there or not.”

-So maybe the lesson is pick up your baby when he needs you, but make sure to not do it for so long that there will never be a day when he doesn’t.
+So maybe the lesson is to pick up your baby when he needs you, but make sure to not do it for so long that there will never be a day when he doesn’t.